 - Become an educator and consultant: Ingrid works more as a consultant and educator, which means her communications and people skills are put to use daily.
 If the world used to see bookkeepers as silent and introverted persons in the back room, this is certainly not Ms. Edstrom.
 She is engaged in daily communications with her clients, offering customized insights for each business and each unique situation.

 - Become an industry expert, develop specialization: Ingrid believes that it is no longer possible to do everything for everybody.
-Each bookkeeping expert will need to find her niche.
+Each bookkeeping expert will need to find his/her niche.
 When employed in a business, the bookkeeper must develop a deep understanding of the entire business and industry.
-Only then can she become a part of the strategic conversations with the business owners and management.
+Only then can he/she become a part of the strategic conversations with the business owners and management.
 As a self-employed person, the bookkeeper needs to understand local economic conditions, and develop expert knowledge about one or two local industries.

 Bookkeeping in the Future

 In spite of the slowing or declining trends in Oregon and the nation, those with a passion for numbers and books will be able to find good employment prospects.
 A certain level of bookkeeping skills may be included in other job descriptions, and is particularly crucial for managers and business owners.